MichaelW1996/DayPlanner/README.md

 Time based changes:

-    At the top of the page i have displayed the current time in my desired format using MomentJS
+    At the top of the page i have displayed the current time & date in my desired format using MomentJS

     I have then used the current time obtained with MomentJS to style the input text boxes depending on if this timeslot is in the past, present or future, this was done with conditional logic using if statements that compares the "hour" variable used to describe the slots hour with the current hour from MomentJS called "cHour".
 Depending on which is greater or if they are equal the blocks will be given a class which will style the text box accordingly